 It’s not just you.
-The American Psychological Association says that over half of American adults are stressed out because of this election.
+The American Psychological Association said that 68% of American adults are stressed out because of the 2020 election, up from 52% in 2016.

 Election season is especially stressful for people who work in government.
-You’re working extra hard to prepare for a smooth transition of government.
+You’re working extra hard to prepare for a smooth transition of government, if it’s needed.
 You’re coping with the increased citizen involvement and media attention brought on by the election.
-If you’re a political appointee or work for one, you’re striving to do your job well, even though your world could change dramatically very soon.
+If you’re a political appointee or working for one, you’re striving to do your job well, even though your world could change dramatically — regardless of who wins the election.

 As a government worker, you’ve got to take care of yourself so you’re able to care for the country.
-How can you practice self-care to reduce stress between now and Election Day?
+How can you practice self-care to reduce stress during the election season?

 A break from election news, rumors, and punditry may be just what you need.
 Log out of social media, put down the paper, delete the podcasts, silence your phone, and turn off the TV.
 Once you unplug, you’re likely to discover a refreshing freedom from all the election negativity.